lkovari/RibbonsColorRecursive/README.md

 -optimize find to less memory consumption.

+To Do List:

+- UNIT TESTS

-STILL NOT FINISHED THE OPTIMIZATION!
+SO THE OPTIMIZATION STILL NOT FINISHED!